uzh-rpg/agile_autonomy/README.md

-# Learning Agile Flight in the Wild
+# Learning High-Speed Flight in the Wild

 This repo contains the code associated to the paper Learning Agile Flight in the Wild.
 For more information, please check the [project webpage](http://rpg.ifi.uzh.ch/AgileAutonomy.html).